dev-onejun/CSE-5334/papers/review.md

 $\quad$ Finally, **Post-Pruning** is a method to prevent overfitting.
 With the decision tree example, after cutting the subtree in a certain depth, if the generalization error improves, the subtree is pruned as replacing the subtree with a leaf node.
 A class label of the leaf node is determined by the majority class of instances in the subtree.
 As a cost function, the MDL cost is available.

-With an assumption that the performance of the decision tree on unseen data will be slightly worse than on the training data, **1.** Pessimistic Pruning adds a small number of errors as a penalty (such as 0.5) to the training error.
+With an assumption that the performance of the decision tree on unseen data will be slightly worse than on the training data, **1.
+Pessimistic Pruning** adds a small number of errors as a penalty (such as 0.5) to the training error.
 If the pessimistic error becomes bigger than before splitting, the branch of the tree is pruned, only remaining the parent node.
 For example, if a parent node has 20 and 10 instances of class A and B, respectively, and 4 child nodes have (8,4), (3,4), (4,1), (5,1) instances of class A and B, respectively, (assume that a penalty is 0.5 and the majority class is a correct label in each node)

 $$
 \begin{aligned}
 \text{Training Error (before splitting)} & = \frac{10}{30} \\
-\text{Pessimistic Error (before splitting)} & = \frac{10 + (0.5 \times 1)}{30} \\
+\text{Pessimistic Error (before splitting)} & = \frac{10 + (0.5 \times 1)}{30} & = \frac{10.5}{30} \\
 \text{Training Error (after splitting)} & = \frac{4 + 3 + 1 + 1}{30} = \frac{9}{30} \\
-\text{Pessimistic Error (after splitting)} & = \frac{9 + (0.5 \times 4)}{30}
+\text{Pessimistic Error (after splitting)} & = \frac{9 + (0.5 \times 4)}{30} & = \frac{11}{30}
 \end{aligned}
 $$

 resulting in the pessimistic error after splitting is bigger than before splitting, so the branch is pruned.

-Adversarily, **2.** Optimistic Pruning assumes that the performance of the decision tree on unseen data will be same as on the training data, even becoming better when the tree is pruned its branch.
+Adversarily, **2.
+Optimistic Pruning** assumes that the performance of the decision tree on unseen data will be same as on the training data, even becoming better when the tree is pruned its branch.
 The pruning expects good generalization by removing the branch.
 The algorithm prunes a branch if the optimistic error in child nodes is greater than the optimistic error in the parent node. (*For a tied case, TEST and EXAM make both pruning and not pruning correct.
-The professor said that whether the branch is trimmed or not is depended on a programmer*) Take the sampe example tree above as an example.
+The professor said that whether the branch is trimmed or not is depended on a programmer*) Take the tree above as an example.
 For the error is decreased after splitting ($\frac{10}{30} \to \frac{9}{30}$), the branch should not be pruned.

 **3.** Reduced Error Pruning uses a validation set to prune the tree.
 Each subtree is tested on the validation set to see if removing the subtree improves the accuracy of the tree.
 If the accuracy is improved or unchanged, the subtree is pruned.